 After, working six years for OfficeDepot in their distribution center in Portland, Liz decided that she wanted to be working with children, and is so glad that she made the transition.

 Some of my favorites things are being outdoors, video games, hiking, being near the water, spending time with my family, photography, exploring new areas with my better half, Erik, and playing with our kitty Ellie!

 Working with kids is the most rewarding thing I have ever done.
 I learn more from them each day.
 Their curious nature and wonders about the world around us are inspiring and I love learning new things about nature with them!

-Things I love are spending time with my fiance and family.
+Things I love are spending time with my husband Ben and going on adventures with my fur babies Minnie and Moose.
 Being outside is where I always want to be.
 To me, there’s nothing like a good walk.
 I also love rainy days, spending time in my garden, and reading a good book.
 I feel so blessed to be part of KGE and share my love of nature, books and singing!

 Bryana was born and raised in Maine and her lifelong love of animals lead her towards a degree in Environmental Science from Endicott College.
 She fell in love with outdoor education by interning at both the Hotchkiss School’s Environmental Summer Portals and at Mass Audubon Joppa Flats Education Center.
 Since then, Bryana has spent time working in many different childcare settings, such as Mass Audubon Blue Hills and Mad Science summer camps, nannying, after school care, in Special Education as an Educational Technician, and in outdoor schools.

 Bryana is grateful to be able to combine her education experience with the outdoors alongside likeminded individuals!
 She absolutely loves going on trail walks with the kiddos, doing crafts, reading stories, and making them laugh!